 Transparency in Research: Federal Agency Disclosure Requirements

 Federal agencies have established requirements and guidelines for investigators to disclose all forms of research funding, in-kind support of research, and detailed information about significant research collaborations related to federally funded projects.
 All forms of support must be reported, regardless of where it comes from or where the research is being performed.
 Federal sponsors are particularly interested in foreign collaborations on federally funded projects.
-Click on a checklist below for specific agency requirements.
+Click on the agency-specific pages to review the requirements.
+Contact Office of Sponsored Research (OSR) with any questions.

 The menu below contains links to various agency communications related to international collaboration/foreign components.